XVimProject/XVim/Documents/Users/FeatureList.md

   :w[rite] |
   :wq      |
   :q[uit]  |
-  :run     | This is XVim original command to invoke Xcodes 'run' command :make    | This is XVim original command to invoke Xcodes 'build' command :s[ubstitute]|
+  :s[ubstitute]|
   :set     | See Options for supported variables
   :map     | Maps globally across XVim, in all modes